jmbjorndalen/UiT-exam-template/README.md

-LaTeX template for UiT exams.
+LaTeX template for UiT exams at the Faculty of Science and Technology.
 =========================

 I got tired of dealing with MS Word based exam templates that didn't work properly.
 Including source code in the documents was also a problem.